mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/sdk_api.md

 - {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::API.redis SDK.API.redis} gives you access to a Redis database.
 Redis is a database living in RAM that you can use to cache data for faster access.
 More information [on the official Redis website](http://redis.io/).

-- {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::API.redis_shared SDK.API.redis_shared} gives you access to a Redis instance.
-What is special about this instance is that it is shared between multiple instances of your agent dispatched in the cloud.

 - {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::API.root_path SDK.API.root_path} gives you the path of your agent root directory.
 You can use this folder to write files for instance. **Example:**

 ``` ruby